-NSF uses the payment request entries in ACM\$ to collect the final financial data for awards paid through that system.
+NSF uses the payment request entries in the Award Cash Management Service (ACM\$) to collect the final financial data for awards paid through that system.
 No additional interim or final financial reporting is required.

-For instructions regarding final disbursement reporting requirements, see PAPPG Chapter VIII.E.
+For final disbursement reporting requirements, see PAPPG Chapter VIII.E.